-- Use all disposable materials & supplies according to Public Health rules. - All employees will wear facemasks and gloves.
+- Use all disposable materials & supplies according to Virginia Department of Health rules. - All employees will wear facemasks and gloves.
 One facemask can be used per day.
 Gloves will be disposed of and changed after each client. - Employees should wear a disposable lab-coat or protective gown.

-- Services will be provided by appointment only-- no walk-in customers.
-No one will be allowed to wait in the store sustamers will wait in their vehicle - No one will be allowed to wait in the store; customers will wait in their vehicles until the service provider is ready.
-Add the following questions to your concent form: Have you been expected?
-Have you traveled - Add the following questions to your consent form: Have you been exposed?
+- Limit the number of customers according to SAFER AT HOME: PHASE TWO guidelines under Executive Order 65. - Services will be provided by appointment only-- no walk-in customers. - No one will be allowed to wait in the store; customers will wait in their vehicles until the service provider is ready.

+• Add the following questions to your consent form: Have you been exposed?
 Have you traveled recently?
 Have you had a fever?

-- All equipment, chairs, and tables used by an employee should be sanitized between clients. - Provide hand sanitizer/sanitization wipes to customers upon arrival. - Employees should have temperature taken upon beginning each workday. - Post a sign outside the front door/window that states that any customer who has a fever or other COVID-19 symptoms must reschedule their appointment. - No books/magazines will be provided to customers. - Only one person should be admitted to each service room at any time. - Only one client per service provider.
-Limit the number of people in the building (only those receiving service and service providers)
+- All equipment, chairs, and tables used by an employee should be sanitized between clients. - Provide hand sanitizer/sanitization wipes to customers upon arrival. - Employees should have temperature taken upon beginning each workday. - Post a sign outside the front door/window that states that any customer who has a fever or other COVID-19 symptoms must reschedule their appointment. - No books/magazines will be provided to customers.

+- Only one person should be admitted to each service room at any time. - Only one client per service provider.

-allowed in the building).
+• Limit the number of people in the building (only those receiving service and service providers allowed in the building).

-- Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal, or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.